Residents are encouraged to get their yearly vaccination as flu season begins

-MUSCATINE — Every year, residents across the country take it upon themselves to go get a shot to help them prepare for the upcoming flu season.

-With the current COVID-19 pandemic still holding steady, getting a flu shot this year could be more important than ever.
+MUSCATINE — With the COVID-19 pandemic holding steady, getting a flu shot this year could be more important than ever.

 “It’s extremely vital for not only our Muscatine County residents, but all of the state and all of the United States and broader to get their flu vaccines this year,” said Christy Roby Williams, Muscatine County director of public health.

-This Monday, the Muscatine County Public Health clinic, which is open from 8 a.m. to 4:30 p.m., began offering flu vaccines by appointment only.
-Residents will have to be symptom free before coming, and are asked to call before entering the public health building so that an additional screening can be done.
+Monday, the Muscatine County Public Health clinic began offering flu vaccines by appointment only.
+Residents must be symptom free and will call before entering the building for an additional screening.

-The clinic is also part of the Vaccine for Children program, a federally funded vaccine eligibility program for American-Indian or Alaskan-Native children and children who are enrolled in Medicaid or who are either underinsured or have no insurance.
+The clinic is part of the Vaccine for Children program, a federally funded vaccine eligibility program for American-Indian or Alaskan-Native children and children who are enrolled in Medicaid or who are either under insured or have no insurance.

-“We want the community to know that we are that access point,” Williams said.
+“We want the community to know that we are that access point,” Roby Williams said.

-October to February is considered the most common time to contract the flu, with the season often peaking in December.
-But while doctors recommend getting a flu shot just before the season kicks into high gear, they can be given at any time during the season.
-While there isn’t an effectiveness rate available at this time, Williams still encouraged residents to get their vaccinations as soon as possible.
+October to February is the most common time to contract the flu, with the season peaking in December.
+Doctors recommend getting a flu shot just before the season kicks into high gear, but they can be given at any time.

-With pharmacies, Community Health Care and other clinics offering the vaccine this year, Williams added that is not only easy but also safe to get a flu shot from any of these options, so long as a person wears their mask.
+With pharmacies, Community Health Care and other clinics offering the vaccine, Roby Williams added that is easy and safe to get a flu shot, as long as a person wears a mask.

-With how similar influenza and COVID-19 symptoms may seem, Williams suggests that once these symptoms begin showing, the person affected should stay home and contact their primary health provider, who will guide them through the next steps.
+With how similar influenza and COVID-19 symptoms are, Roby Williams said when symptoms begin showing, the affected person should stay home and contact their primary health provider, who will guide them through the next steps.

-As flu season approaches, residents must keep in mind the COVID-19 hygiene guidelines, as these will health reduce the spread of influenza as well.
-This includes washing hands frequently for 20 seconds, using hand sanitizer, covering sneezes and coughs with an elbow or tissue, and social distancing.
+Washing hands frequently for 30 seconds, using hand sanitizer, covering sneezes and coughs with an elbow or tissue, and social distancing will help prevent both COVID-19 and the flu.

 “Even if it’s not the exact same strain that’s going around," Williams said, "the vaccine still helps build some immunity in your system."